robtherad/BCArma/README.md

 # Bravo Company Mission Template

 The master branch will always be the most up to date and stable version of the template.
 If you intend to make a mission, use the master version.
+This readme file has a lot of information but if you want to be able to navigate it easier then the [github wiki](https://github.com/robtherad/BCArma/wiki) might help.

 # Using the Template